engrchrishenry/eye_blink_detection/README.md

         ```

 2. Run main.py
+3. A window will pop up to check the orientation of the video file.
+Due to certain bug in OpenCV Python, sometimes the loaded frames from video have incorrect orientation.
+If the orienatation is incorrect, press 'r' to rotate the frame> Once you see the correct orientation, ress 'q' to proceed.
 3. The output after running main.py will be (provided that save_output = 1):
    1. Output video file
    2. Excel file containing the average EAR values for each frame in the video.